Convert your windows WSL2 into a usable operating system with GUI

 Start VNC using Script

-On a regular Ubuntu PC we would use systemd to start, stop, and restart VNC as needed, like any other service.
+to start, stop, and restart VNC as needed, like any other service.

-However WSL2 works like a docker containers.
-It is impossible to setup systemd since it’s not yet supported.
+However, WSL2 works like docker containers.
+It is impossible to set up systemd

-Why we need the script ?
+Why do we need the script?

-Well we want our VNC server to automatically start at :1 every time we start the VNC server .
+Well, we want our VNC server to automatically start at :1 every time we start the VNC server.

 Run :